Lancia Esatau: Trucks

 Lancia Esatau truck chassis were produced from 1947 to 1963, when the model was replaced by the Lancia Esagamma.

 The first version was called Esatau 864, which was a 4×2 chassis.
 The Esatau 964, in a 6×2 configuration, was introduced the following year.
 The engine was an 8245 cc overhead-cam inline six diesel producing 122 hp at 2000 rpm.
 Displacement was increased to 8867 cc in 1953, raising output to 132 hp.

 The forward control Esatau A was introduced in 1955.
 The 864 and 964 were discontinued in 1957, the last conventional cab trucks built by Lancia.

 The trucks were also used by the Italian army for transporting soldiers and army vehicles.

 Buses and trolleybuses

 Lancia Esatau chassis for city buses remained in production from 1948 through 1973.

 The bus was primarily used in Italy for public transport and it was produced in a small series.
 They were used in Rome, Milan and Turin.
 Trolley bus and articulated versions were also made.

+The trolley bus chassis was also sold to the STCP in Porto, Portugal, who had these bodied by local coach builders Dalva.
+Two versions, single and double decker, were used and were in serviced until the early 90’s where the city shutdown the trolley bus service.